Child and Adult Care Food Program

 - Elderly or impaired adults in non-residential day care settings.

-The funds provided for this Program are from the United States Department of Agriculture (USDA).
-The Program is operated in Iowa through the Bureau of Nutrition Programs and School Transportation in the Department of Education.
+This program is funded by the United States Department of Agriculture (USDA).
+The Program is locally operated by the Iowa Department of Education's Bureau of Nutrition and Health.

-Polk County Community, Family & Youth Services is one of 23 sponsors contracting with the Bureau of Nutrition Programs and School Transportation in the Department of Education.
+Polk County Community, Family & Youth Services is one of 23 sponsors contracting with the Iowa Department of Education to provide this program.

 What We Do